 U of M students enjoy their time in Minneapolis, and more than two-fifths of students actually choose to live and work there after graduating.
 U of M alumni seeking the highest salaries end up in Seattle, Wash., which offers a median salary of around $92K.
 Plymouth, Minn. is a popular spot for former U of M students at the opposite end of the pay scale; in fact, average salaries there are the lowest at $53K.
 In addition, U of M grads flock to neighboring St. Paul, Minn. as well as Denver, Colo.

-Former Golden Gophers who fare the best in terms of salary hold a Master of Science (MS), Electrical Engineering (EE) and earn a median salary of $117K per year.
-Those with a B.A. in Communication face salaries on the lower end, coming in at an average approximately $37K per year.
+Among the highest-paid U of M alumni are those with a Master of Business Administration (MBA), Business Administration — they earn close to $115K on average per year.
+Those with a B.A. in Communication face salaries on the lower end, coming in at an average $37K per year.

 Benefits and Perks

 Paid time off due to illness is less common here than paid vacation time, about one in four graduates report receiving the former, whereas just half of the alumni report receiving the latter.
 Most grads allocate some part of their earnings to a company-sponsored 401(k) savings plan.
 A large number of former students receive health insurance, and a strong majority of alumni get dental coverage.
 University of Minnesota grads are also lucky enough to receive life insurance, a casual working environment, tuition reimbursement, and a company-subsidized cell phone.

 University of Illinois at Chicago graduates, who earn approximately $66K on average, make a similar amount to U of M grads.
 The University of Wisconsin-Madison, Iowa State University, and the University of Iowa are also similar to U of M.